arnbme/apcupsd/README.md

      Hub device attribute results: PowerSouce: mains; lastEvent: offbattery
    * on command line enter: cscript C:\apcupsd\etc\apcupsd\powerout.vbs then click Enter key<br />
      Hub device attribute results: PowerSouce: battery; lastEvent: onbattery
-   * on command line enter: cscript C:\apcupsd\etc\apcupsd\failing.vbs then click Enter key<br />
+   * on command line enter: cscript C:\apcupsd\etc\apcupsd\doshutdown.vbs then click Enter key<br />
      Hub device attribute results: PowerSouce: battery; lastEvent: failing<br />
      When the RM example rule is installed the hub gracefully shuts down.
 Restart the Hub with a power cycle: power off, power on.

+ 4. Live testing a power outage
+ This should gracefully shutdown your windows machine and Hubitat Hub
+    * *The RM power rules in section 11 must be coded and active before doing this test*
+    * For safety make backups of your hub and windows machine.
+I've tested many times without doing this, but you never know.
+    * Make a backup copy of file C:/apcupsd/etc/apcupsd/apcupsd.conf
+    * Edit file C:/apcupsd/etc/apcupsd/apcupsd.conf
+    * Change setting: BATTERYLEVEL to 95
+    * Change setting: MINUTES to your current UPS remaining time - 5 minutes
+    * Save the file
+    * You will either have to reboot, or stop and restart apcupsd to apply the settings.
+I've only been successful with rebooting.
+    * Remove power from the UPS, WAIT.
+    * After a succesful test, repower the UPS, power cycle the HUB, restart windows.
+    * Edit file C:/apcupsd/etc/apcupsd/apcupsd.conf
+    * Change BATTERYLEVEL to 5, MINUTES to 3, Save
+    * Reboot or cycle apcupsd to apply settings

 [:arrow_up_small: Back to top](#top)